2.c.2.a) Pythagoras’ theorem and Einstein’s Relativity

 As we will see further on, he would not be far off from the vision of reality that consciously is proposed!

-Subsequently, the Lorentz transformations are perfect in order to ward off the ghost of Pythagoras.
+Subsequently, the Lorentz transformations are perfect to ward off the ghost of Pythagoras.
 However, note the similarities of the two forms that the cos a takes with the two auxiliary constants of the equations.

 It is also widely known that the fundamental theorem in trigonometry, sine squared plus cosine squared equal to one, is an elemental implication of Pythagoras’ theorem.
 Both the quantifications of sine and cosine are by definition by considering the hypotenuse equal to unity.
 In other words, they would mean the number of hypotenuses in the adjacent leg or opposite leg to the angle in question.